Word Document (DOCX) & PowerPoint (PPTX)

 {{/if}}

-If price greater than and equal to 1000
+If price less than or equal to 1000

 {{/if}}